unctionjs/length/README.md

 ![Stability][BADGE_STABILITY]
 ![Dependencies][BADGE_DEPENDENCY]

-> FunctorType => number
+> EnumerableType<A> => number

-Returns the number of values contained in the iterable.
+Returns the number of values contained in the enumerable.

 ``` javascript
 length([1, 2, 3]) // 3